asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 If you wish to generate documentation from your AsyncAPI file in a Vue application, you need to use the [AsyncApiStandalone bundle](https://github.com/asyncapi/asyncapi-react/blob/next/docs/usage/vue.md).

-1️⃣ React AsyncAPI component is required here as well, so again you need to run `npm install --save @asyncapi/react-component@next` command.
+1️⃣ The React AsyncAPI component is also required here, so you need to run the `npm install --save @asyncapi/react-component@next` command.

 2️⃣ In your **App.vue** just add this code: